pkNFTapi/considerations/mintNFTr.md

 Summary

-The mintNFTR function is an essential part of the contract's functionality, allowing the owner to create new NFTs and link them with data stored on the Filecoin network.
+The mintNFTr function is an essential part of the contract's functionality, allowing the owner to create new NFTs and link them with data stored on the Filecoin network.
 Each step in the function plays a crucial role in ensuring the NFT is properly minted, its metadata is set, and the associated data is stored and retrievable.
-This process involves incrementing a counter for unique token IDs, minting the token, setting its metadata URI, storing the associated data on Filecoin, and emitting an event to log the action.
+This process involves incrementing a counter for unique token IDs, minting the token, setting the erc-721 metadata URI, storing the associated data on Filecoin, and emitting an event to log the action.